leolyl611/portfolio/README.md

   - *"At least once a week, about once or twice a month, A few times, Once or twice, Never"*

 ## Findings
-We conducted a pearson correlation between all independent and dependent variables.
-Age is added as a control variable.
 - We found a significant weak positive correlation between Employment status, Social Interaction and Life Satisfaction.
 - We also found a significant weak positive correlation between Employment status, Social Interaction and Happiness.
 - There is a significant strong postive correlation between Life Satisfaction and Happiness indicating that both measures are good indicators of well-being